 The ever-changing environment of the Healthcare Industry is impacting physicians and Physician Groups more than ever before, causing them to re-evaluate the future of the industry.
 Many are considering Mergers and Acquisitions (M&A) a viable option.
-Even if a physician group is performing well and, the majority of physicians within the practice are content, the group owes it to themselves to at least study, explore, and understand various strategic M&A option.
+Even if a physician group is performing well and, the majority of physicians within the practice are content, the group owes it to themselves to at least study, explore, and understand various strategic M&A options.
 This due diligence of this exploration is critical, even if the group continues to embrace the status quo.
 (There’s no harm in looking, right?)
 The simple fact is that that running a physician practice is complicated, and it isn’t getting easier.
 Navigating these industry complications is unlike anything I have ever followed; by the time ‘normal’ sets in from the last round of sweeping changes, a new norm is already greeting healthcare providers with a fresh and rude awakening.
 Couple these hurdles with the fact that recent physician practice transactions have provided many physician shareholders with sizeable liquidity events, and it paints a pretty compelling reason to at least see what all of the consolidation and M&A activity is about.

 What are some of the complications driving many to look at M&A alternatives?